archerli/learngit/readme.txt

-This is the sample program.
+This is the sample program for freshman learning C Language Programing.